+The Company had a 100% interest in the Mackenzie property located within the Coastal Mountain Belt of British Columbia, north of Vancouver which consisted of 9 claims totalling 91 sq. km. in area.
 As at August 31, 2021, the Company recorded an impairment charge of \$3,039,374 with respect to its property and exploration expenditures related to the Rogers Creek and Mackenzie projects.
-This impairment charge leaves a residual value of \$525,000 relating to the Rogers Creek property equivalent to the value of the Tocvan and Cascade Copper common shares to be received.
-A full impairment charge with respect to the Mackenzie project has been recorded as the Company does not plan further exploration on the project in order to maintain its focus on its core assets in Peru and Jamaica.
+This impairment charge left a residual value of \$525,000 relating to the Rogers Creek property equivalent to the value of the Tocvan and Cascade Copper common shares received and to be received.
+A full impairment charge with respect to the Mackenzie project was recorded.
+During December 2021, the Mackenzie project claims lapsed.